 - This event has passed.

-25th Annual Dunbar/Spring Neighborhood Rain, Tree, & Native Food Forest Planting – Tucson, AZ
+26th Annual Dunbar/Spring (& 3rd Annual West University) Neighborhood Rain, Tree, & Native Food Forest Planting – Tucson, AZ

-Implementation is planned for this winter, exact dates will be announced once we have the permits.
+Implementation is planned for this winter, exact dates in early 2022 will be announced once we have the permits.

 Let’s keep it going and expanding – invest in, and help steward, the pocket of the community forest adjoining your home, business, school, or organization now!

 Once again, we are working with licensed contractors (John Litzel of Little John Excavating and Jeff Rhody of Dryland Design) to: